 The entry is off a hallway through swinging classroom doors.
 The space is small.
 Just one room and a smaller room, with an office off the back.

 What's exciting to me is the quarterly turn over of exhibits in this little space, which keeps everyone on their toes.
-The time constraint causes resource and decision constraints as well, and the students get more opportunities to see authentic design in process and study the results.
+The time constraint causes resource and decision constraints as well, so the students have the opportunity to see authentic design in process and study the results.

 The insect exhibition explores how makers, designers, architects, and artists draw upon nature’s patterns, and how humans and insects collaborate as producers of raw materials.
 It combines elements from the Joann C. Stabb Design Collection and works from collaborating artists.

-With respect to honeybee architecture, the room's corners are cut to form a hexagonal shape, making the small space sfeel larger.
+With respect to honeybee architecture, the room's corners are cut to form a hexagonal shape, making the small space feel larger.
 The hanging fabric centered in the room, mirrors the shape.

 The fabric was designed for the exhibition

 The angled room corners form deep open vitrines,

 creating a feeling of infinite space behind the display, (where the corner would be).

 Campus visitors must be well behaved, because these vitrines are open without plex.

 Each section text panel reflects the facing fabric pattern.
 Section titles play with Initial letters.